Transport-enabled entangling gate for trapped ions

 Measurements of the Doppler-shifted qubit transition frequency after this procedure reveal undesired deviations in the transport velocity.
-We expect the frequency of the 729~nm beam to be shifted by 500~kHz for ions moving at 0.5~m/s, but initial spectroscopy of the qubit resonance realized by shuttling an ion over the entire region from `L' to `R' reveals a multi-peaked feature [black points in Fig.~\ref{fig:Fig2}(a)].
+We expect the frequency of the 729~nm beam to be shifted by 500~kHz for ions moving at 0.5~m/s, but initial spectroscopy of the qubit resonance realized by shuttling an ion over the entire region from L to R reveals a multi-peaked feature [black points in Fig.~\ref{fig:Fig2}(a)].
 This indicates that the Doppler shift is changing during transport.
 We instead probe the in-flight Doppler shift in smaller 20~$\mu$s segments [see Fig.~\ref{fig:Fig1}(c)], which produces single-peaked spectra representing the local Doppler shifts plotted in Fig.~\ref{fig:Fig2}(b).
+The local Doppler shifts indicate velocity variations of up to 4.9\% from the expected value.
 To achieve a constant Doppler shift during transport, we modify the ion velocity in each segment of the waveform with an appropriate change in sampling density.
-When this correction is applied to each segment, the full-transit spectrum exhibits a narrower, single peak [red points in Fig.~\ref{fig:Fig2}(a)], confirming that the corrected waveform greatly reduces Doppler shift variation.
-We refer to this corrected waveform as the `constant-velocity waveform' below.
+When this correction is applied to each segment, the full-transit spectrum exhibits a single peak with full width 7.0 kHz at half maximum [red points in Fig.~\ref{fig:Fig2}(a)]; this width is slightly larger than the 5.6 kHz width expected for a Gaussian intensity ramp with 42~$\mu s$ $1/e^2$ time, indicating a variation of 1 kHz on a 500 kHz background Doppler shift.
+We refer to this corrected waveform as the ``constant-velocity waveform" below.
+While the MS interaction is insensitive to motional occupation to first order, motional heating of the mode during the MS gate can cause errors.
+We measure the motional heating after a round-trip transport using the constant-velocity waveform and observe no transport-induced heating for BM or c.m. modes (within 0.04 and 0.1 quanta uncertainty, respectively).
+Assuming a BM mode heating rate $\dot{\overline{n}}$ given by this uncertainty distributed over our transport duration provides an estimated upperbound error contribution from gate transport of $\frac{\dot{\overline{n}}\tau}{4} \approx 0.005$\cite{ballance_high-fidelity_2016}.